ojasvishaklya/tab-utility/README.md

 This app is used to create a pdf with urls of all the tabs opened in the window. <br><br>
 <li> The code will take all the urls of the tabs opened, sort it alphabetically, trim the length, if required and add it to the PDF.
 <li> The PDF will contain at max of 27 tab urls.
 If the number exceeds, a new pdf page is added to the file.
+<li> We can use this feature by selecting the get tabs checkbox.
+<li> We can also just sort the tabs by alphabetical order by selecting the sort tabs checkbox in the extension.

 <br>

-The application can be downloaded and added to the chrome as extention.
+The application can be downloaded and added to the chrome as extension.

 ### How is the extension useful:
 <li> The extension will help save time to get the urls while closing the window.
 Just a click on the extension and we have all the urls, in sorted manner.